ethereum/go-verkle/README.md

 # go-verkle

-A **very experimental** implementation of [Verkle trees](https://notes.ethereum.org/nrQqhVpQRi6acQckwm1Ryg).
+An **experimental** implementation of [Verkle trees](https://notes.ethereum.org/nrQqhVpQRi6acQckwm1Ryg).
 When production-ready, the code is to be split between go-kzg and go-ethereum.

-Supported node widths are 8 and 10 bits.
+Node width is set to 256 children.

 ### Running the tests